 Velocity magnitude is a scalar field that represents the magnitude or speed of the fluid's velocity at each point within the domain [19].
-In CFD simulations, this is often depicted using contour plots where different colors or
+In CFD simulations, this is often depicted using contour plots where different colors or contour lines indicate variations in velocity magnitude of both the pipe networks of 50 and 25 mm as depicted in Fig. 8.

 Fig. 8.
-Contours of Velocity Magnitude for 50 mm pipe network
+Contours of Velocity Magnitude for 50 mm pipe network network.